-Phase one will start in May 2017 and end in the fall of 2018 with the opening of the 11-story tower of the Anthony Wayne Apartments.
-Phase two will also begin in May 2017 and end in the fall of 2019 with the opening of the rest of the Anthony Wayne Apartments.
-Phase three will begin in May 2019 with the demolition of the Helen L. DeRoy Apartments and end in the fall of 2020 with the opening of the renovated Chatsworth Tower.
+Phase one began in May 2017 and ended in the fall of 2018 with the opening of the 11-story tower of the Anthony Wayne Apartments.
+Phase two also began in May 2017 and will end in the fall of 2019 with the opening of the rest of the Anthony Wayne Apartments.
+Phase three began in May 2019 with the demolition of the Helen L. DeRoy Apartments and end in the fall of 2020 with the opening of the renovated Chatsworth Tower.

 The Anthony Wayne Apartments and renovated Chatsworth Tower are the next step in fostering student learning and success by creating more places for students to engage in an intentional living-learning community.
 At the completion of this project in fall of 2020, students will have a modern, yet comfortable, setting to grow in self-awareness and cross-cultural understanding.

 Anthony Wayne Drive Apartments

 The new Anthony Wayne Apartments will provide living space for approximately 850 students.
 Construction began in 2017 and will be completed this coming fall of 2019.